ktbh4jc/esusu-domain-challenge/readme.md

 > I followed up since I have already been using a cloud instance of MongoDB and Mark said that should be fine.
 For test purposes, I have connected to my MongoDB instance from another computer.

 ## Process
 I'm going to be using git to track my code.
-My plan is to have everything set up in such a way that each "ticket" defined below will be done in a separate local branch and then squashed and merged into master after they are implemented.
+My plan is to have everything set up in such a way that each "ticket" defined in tickets.md will be done in a separate local branch and then squashed and merged into master after they are implemented.
 Each ticket will also include a note determining if it is a need, a want, or a nice-to-have.
 Needs are explicitly called out as necessary.
 Wants are things that I really want to put in, but will be dependant on time.
 Nice to haves are things I would add given time but don't necessarily expect to get done in the 72 hour timeline.

 Tickets will be formatted as such MAAS-[Question Number][SubStep Number with 2 digits]
 Ex: MAAS-101 would be the first ticket for question 1.